carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 - Task-based parallelization: this may be the most generic abstraction as all the others can be expressed in terms of tasks or workflows.
 This is `dask.delayed`.

+# Why Python?
+Python is one of most widely used languages to do scientific data analysis, visualization, and even modelling and simulation.
+The popularity of Python is mainly due to the two pillars of a friendly syntax together with the availability of many high-quality libraries.

+> ## It's not all good news
+> The flexibility that Python offers comes with a few downsides though:
+> - Python code typically doesn’t perform as fast as lower-level implementations in C/C++ or Fortran.
+> - It is not trivial to parallelize Python code to work efficiently on many-core architectures.
+>
+> This workshop addresses both these issues, with an emphasis on being able to run Python code efficiently (in parallel) on multiple cores.
+{: .callout}
 # What is parallel computing?

 ## Dependency diagrams